Skip to main content

 How will applications be processed?

 The application opened on January 30th.
-The department will hold all applications until after the March 12 deadline to review them all equitably and plans to announce results in the spring or early summer.
+The department held all applications until after the March 12 deadline to review them all equitably and plans to announce results in the summer.

 What methods will the Department use to evaluate grant applications?